silly-lily/HTB-Machines/StartingPoint/Tier1/Appointment/README.md

 # Appointment Machine
-Appointment Machine is a very easy machine on Hack The Box Starting Point Tier 1 that focuses on SQLi.
+Appointment Machine is a very easy machine on Hack The Box Starting Point Tier 1 that focuses on dir busting using Gobuster and SQLi.

 ## Task 1
 **What does the acronym SQL stand for?**